The State of AI Agent Incidents (2026): Failures, Costs, and Mitigation Lessons

 | Root cause | No per-batch or per-task budget limit |

 Twenty concurrent agents processing 200 documents simultaneously hit a TOCTOU race condition.
-All read "budget remaining: $500" and all proceeded.
-Actual spend: $3,200.
+All read "budget remaining: $5" before delayed counter updates converged.
+Modeled spend: $32.40.

 | Detail | |